splendo/kaluga/alerts/README.md

 There are two different Alert styles:
 - `Alert.Style.ALERT` — a standard alert type
-- `Alert.Style.ACTION_SHEET` — an action sheet type
+- `Alert.Style.ACTION_LIST` — an action sheet type

 Default alert requires a title or message to be set, but for action sheet it is not necessary.